China's downturn-proof booze makers hit government wall

 Of the 22 analysts tracking Wuliangye, 21 rate it a 'strong buy' or 'buy,' according to Thomson Reuters StarMine.
 For Moutai, 17 of 18 have a 'buy' or 'strong buy' rating.

-While onshore Chinese stock markets fell 33 percent over 2010 and 2011, Moutai was a standout outperformer, surging 25 percent.
+While onshore Chinese stock markets have tanked 33 percent over 2010 and 2011, Moutai has been a standout outperformer, surging 25 percent.
 Wuliangye rose a more modest 3.6 percent.

-In 2012, Shanghai-listed Moutai is up 35 percent, while Shenzhen-listed Wuliangye is up 14.2 percent.
+In 2012 so far, Shanghai-listed Moutai is up 35 percent, while Shenzhen-listed Wuliangye is up 14.2 percent.
 This compares with a 2.8 percent gain in the CSI300 Index of the top Shanghai and Shenzhen listings.

 "In the awful (stock) market conditions of the last two-and-a-half years, the outperformance of baijiu stocks has got to do with their earnings visibility," said Cao Xuefeng, head of research at Huaxi Securities in Chengdu.
 "Growth for the sector will stay high, but rates of growth will slow down."